WICG/display-locking/explainers/update-rendering.md

 </div>
 ```

-Here, the developer has added renderPriority=background, which means that they
+Here, the developer has added `renderPriority=background`, which means that they
 would like the User Agent to keep the rendering state of `#container`'s content
 to be kept up to date with a low priority.